Zu den Inhalten springen

 Events

 The Center for Multiple Myeloma regularly holds informational events for patients: Find out more.
 Moreover, the Department of Medicine I regularly holds events for doctors, nurses, patients, family members, and the interested public.
-Click here for a calendar of upcoming events and further training courses (in German).

 Self-Help